By Gwenn Voelckers

 REASON 3 — Living alone affords you the opportunity to become more self-sufficient and resourceful.
 No more “his and her” division of duties: It’s all yours!

-Learning to master things around the house — from minor repairs to hiring a roofing contractor, from planting a garden to making lasagna from scratch — can be a real source of satisfaction and self-pride.
+Learning to master things around the house — from minor repairs to hiring a roofing contractor who provide damage roof repair in Simpsonville, SC like Bell Roofing Company, from planting a garden to making lasagna from scratch — can be a real source of satisfaction and self-pride.
+By doing these frequently, you will find the best roofer in your area.

 REASON 4 — Finding contentment on your own will help you avoid entering into unhealthy relationships out of loneliness or desperation.
 Maybe no other reason to get good at living alone is as important as this one.
 And it goes for both sexes.